JuliaAI/MLJ.jl/docs/src/learning_networks.md

 petes_composite = @from_network PetesComposite(tree_classifier=network_tree) probabilistic=true
 ```

-#### Method II:
+#### Method II: Finer control

-In the method I above, only models appearing in the network will
+In Method I above, only models appearing in the network will
 appear as hyperparamers of the exported composite model.
 There is a
 second more flexible method for exporting the network, which allows
 finer control over the exported `Model` struct (see the example under